 If there is a steady flow of resumes, that is all possible, but what if there isn’t?

 Understanding what a Recruiter actually does

-Sourcing – Someone needs to proactively find those resumes.
+Sourcing – Someone needs to find those resumes proactively.
 That takes a lot of time.
-And tools (which cost money), not to mention the experience to differentiate good from not so good.
-There is only so much time in the day and sourcing can often take the majority of it, especially with 3.7% unemployment.
-Top candidates are rarely applying to jobs and so someone needs to go out and find them.
+And tools (which cost money), not to mention the experience of differentiating good from not-so-good.
+There is only so much time in the day, and sourcing can often take the majority of it, especially with 3.7% unemployment.
+Top candidates rarely apply for jobs, so someone needs to go out and find them.

-Strategy / Leadership -If you are lucky to find a great full-cycle recruiter (someone who can handle all three of the roles above at a reasonably high volume), congratulations.
-But that leaves little time to proactively strategize for the future or manage others.
+Strategy / Leadership – If you are lucky to find a great full-cycle recruiter (someone who can handle all three of the roles above at a reasonably high volume), congratulations.
+But that leaves little time to strategize for the future or manage others proactively.
 In a perfect world, your first recruiter can grow with the company and move into a leadership role.
-If he or she can’t, you’ll need someone that can design your recruiting strategy and manage the team.
+If he or she can’t, you’ll need someone to design your recruiting strategy and manage the team.

 About the author:Matt Massucci is the founder and managing partner of Hirewell, a Chicago-based Recruiting and Talent Acquisition Solutions Provider.